arafkarsh/ms-springboot-324-ai/README.md

 - Data Augmentation: Generating additional data for training other machine learning models.
 - Healthcare: Assisting in medical imaging and creating personalized treatment plans.

-## How LangChain4J API Helps Developers Build Spring Boot AI Apps
+## How LangChain4J Gen AI API Helps Developers Build Spring Boot AI Apps

 LangChain4J is a Java library designed to simplify the integration of large language models (LLMs) and AI capabilities into Java applications, including those built with Spring Boot.